Is ChatGPT Plus Worth It in 2026? (Free vs Paid Honest Review)

 Custom GPTs✅ Limited✅ Full access

 Bottom line: ChatGPT Plus is worth it for heavy users who rely on it daily.
-For everyone else, the free plan is surprisingly enough.
+For everyone else, the free plan is surprisingly capable.

 Should You Upgrade to ChatGPT Plus?